lbryio/lbry.com/content/jobs/project-manager.md

 status: active
 url: https://hire.withgoogle.com/public/jobs/lbryio/view/P_AAAAAADAAADDIQ-YUHEtOA?trackingTag=joinUs
 ---
 Being a project manager at LBRY requires skillful facilitation and coaching of a menagerie of full-time engineers and community contributors.
-Additionally, it demands the ability to break down big goals into practical plans and keep track of a wide variety of tasks and small details.
+It demands the ability to break down big goals into practical plans and keep track of a wide variety of tasks and small details.

 This isn't a typical project management position.
 LBRY is an open-source, community driven company with few externally driven deadlines and a big focus on transparency.